cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 {{#include ../listings/ch07-managing-cairo-projects-with-packages-crates-and-modules/no_listing_02_garden/src/lib.cairo}}
 ```

-The line `use garden::vegetables::Asparagus;` lets us use bring the `Asparagus` type into scope,
+The line `use garden::vegetables::Asparagus;` lets us bring the `Asparagus` type into scope,
 so we can use it in the `main` function.

 Now let’s get into the details of these rules and demonstrate them in action!